TIPS & TRICKS

 Internal factors include:

-• Guest experience: pre-stay, during-stay, and post-stay
+- Guest experience: pre-stay, in-stay, and post-stay

 1. Strengths